GenesisFR/HowToBecomeGoodAtShooters/README.md

 ### Playing ARs
 - main attributes: weapon damage and critical hit chance/damage
 - effective against anything that doesn't have an armor bar: red mobs, robotics, tanks and summit objectives
-- pairs well with the crusader shield
+- pairs well with the Crusader/Striker Shield
 - should focus on weak points and burst enemies down to knock them back
 - Negotiator's Dilemma is the best gear set for it

 ### Playing crowd control
 - main attributes: status effects and skill haste
 - prevents the AI from shooting back or using their abilities
-- Creeping Death is good for short radius skills (like foam and sticky bombs) as it spreads status effects on hit
+- Creeping Death is good for short radius skills (like Riot Foam Chem Launcher and Sticky Bomb) as it spreads status effects on hit
 - Scorpio is a good choice as it's another form of CC, which helps mitigating skill cooldowns because it allows you to still CC while waiting for your skills to come back
 - any weapon with Future Perfect and Perpetuation are also good choices
 - Survivalist is a good choice for the additional damage to status affected targets and the fire grenade as another form of CC, prefer Firewall if you're going to use fire skills